 - Behavioral changes such as confusion, disorientation, or staggering

-If you suspect that someone has a heat stroke, immediately call 911 or transport the person to a hospital.
+If you suspect that someone has a heat stroke, immediately call 911 or take the person to a hospital.
 Any delay seeking medical help can be fatal.

 While waiting for the paramedics to arrive, initiate first aid.
 Move the person to an air-conditioned environment -- or at least a cool, shady area -- and remove any unnecessary clothing.

-If possible, take the person's core body temperature and initiate first aid to cool it to 101 to 102 degrees Fahrenheit.
-If no thermometers are available, don't hesitate to initiate first aid.
+If possible, take the person's core body temperature and initiate first aid to cool it to 101 to 102 F. (If no thermometers are available, don't hesitate to initiate first aid.)

-- Fan air over the patient while wetting his or her skin with water from a sponge or garden hose.
+- Fan air over the patient while wetting their skin with water from a sponge or garden hose.

 - Apply ice packs to the patient's armpits, groin, neck, and back.
 Because these areas are rich with blood vessels close to the skin, cooling them may reduce body temperature.

-- Immerse the patient in a shower or tub of cool water, or an ice bath.
+- Immerse the patient in a shower or tub of cool water.